 Last night I tuned into Tangle Time with Amy Kan CZT and was delighted to see that she was using the tangle "Gotta Go" in her Sunday night practice.
 I love this tangle and can't imagine why I don't use it more often.

-This is just one reason I enjoy learning from other CZTs--if I'm practicing with someone who likes grid-based tangles, then I'm forced to do one too, and I need the prod.
+This is one reason I enjoy learning from other CZTs--if I'm practicing with someone who likes grid-based tangles, I'm forced to do one too, and I need that prod.
 And it's fun!
-Here was the 2015 version I did in an old "Tangle-a-Day" calendar, with the tangle creator's name, Lianne Woods, on the left side:
+Here was the 2015 version I did in an old "Tangle-a-Day" calendar, with the tangle creator's name, Lianne Woods:

 Out of practice means out of mind.

 This applies to meditation, as well.
 Except with meditation, if I neglect practice, I am IN the mind 100% of the time, rather than being mindful.

 I'm a textile artist (traditional rug hooking, punch needle rug hooking, and other textile arts), a long-time meditator, a certified meditation teacher and coach, and focused on learning about the interplay of art, creativity, and mindfulness every day.